ralfbiedert/cheats.rs/content/_index.md

 Trait author assumes:
 - developers would customize API for `Self` type (but in only one way),
-- users do not need, or should not have, ability to influence customization.
+- users do not need, or should not have, ability to influence customization for specific `Self`.

 > As you can see here, the term **input** or **output** does **not** (necessarily) have anything to do with whether `I` or `O` are inputs or outputs to an actual function!